 The person responsible for the budget being charged must approve department charges.
-Department heads may designate another individual to be responsible for approval of payments.
+Department heads may designate another individual to be responsible for approval of payments by submitting an email to the Accounts Payable Coordinator.
 Supervisor approval is mandatory for personal reimbursements and college credit card payments.
 Individuals may not approve their own reimbursements, even if they are the budget manager of the budget being charged.

 Vendor invoices and employee reimbursements are processed on a weekly basis.
 Invoices not requiring immediate payment will be held and paid according to the terms indicated by the vendor.
-For fully completed payment request forms received by 1:30 p.m. on Tuesday, whose payment terms require immediate payment:
+For fully completed payment requests uploaded to OnBase by 1:30 p.m. on Tuesday, whose payment terms require immediate payment:

 Due to the large volume of accounts payable payments processed, please submit payment requests as far in advance as possible.
 Since checks/direct deposits are processed weekly, special off-cycle payments will be processed only for emergencies, and must be approved by our controller.
 Learn more about check or direct deposit payments to employees or vendors.